 Ms. Cortes has been recognized by The Legal 500 United States in the area of labor and employment: workplace and employment counseling area for six consecutive years (2013-2018) and has also been recognized as a leading lawyer for labor & employment law by Chambers USA: America’s Leading Lawyers for Business.
 In addition, she has been selected as a Rising Star by New York Metro Super Lawyer (2013-2016) and as a winner in the Esquire Industry Practice category for SmartCEO’s 2015 CPA & ESQ Awards.

-Mr. Mulherin also has significant experience representing employers in federal and state governmental agency investigations, including audits conducted by the United States Department of Labor (USDOL) and the Equal Employment Opportunity Commission and their state counterpart agencies.
+Joseph also has deep experience representing employers in federal and state governmental agency matters, including investigations by the US Department of Labor and the Equal Employment Opportunity Commission, as well as their state counterpart agencies.

 Judge Parker was sworn into office on November 4, 2016.
 She received a B.A. degree, cum laude, from Duke University in 1989.
 In 1992, she received her J.D., cum laude, from Fordham University School of Law, where she was elected to the Order of the Coif.
 She was a Notes & Articles Editor for the Fordham Law Review.